ahmadamer13/zaccord/README.md

 Use the helper script to commit+push and then pull+restart on the server.

-Prerequisites: your server trusts your SSH key as `root@172.245.138.214` and the app lives in `/srv/zaccord` with systemd service `zaccord`.
+Prerequisites: your server trusts your SSH key as `root@172.245.138.214` and the app lives in `/srv/jordan3dprint` with systemd service `jordan3dprint`.

 Commands: